 The National Heart, Lung, and Blood Institute, which funded the study, stopped the triple-therapy arm in October 2011 because of safety concerns.
 The study resumed in January 2012 comparing NAC alone against a placebo.

 The investigators are reporting on that phase now.
 They found no significant difference between the treatment groups in reduction in lung function impairment over 60 weeks, as measured by a person's capacity to exhale with force after inhaling as deeply as possible—a measurement known as forced vital capacity.
 In addition, a subgroup analysis showed no difference between patients who took NAC alone before the original trial stopped and those who took NAC in the revised, two-arm trial.
 Overall, NAC was associated with more cardiac events and fewer gastrointestinal events compared to placebo.

 The study underscores the difficulty in predicting treatment outcomes in IPF," said Dr. Martinez, who also is an adjunct professor in the Department of Internal Medicine, Division of Pulmonary and Critical Care Medicine at the University of Michigan Medical Center.
 "Accordingly, we need to design clinical studies that better predict how individual IPF patients—not study populations—will respond to treatment.
 I believe we'll achieve better outcomes by tailoring the right treatment to the right patient."

-Explore further: Commonly used 3-drug regimen for idiopathic pulmonary fibrosis found harmful
+Explore further: Hope for patients with mild idiopathic pulmonary fibrosis